-Film, Television and New Media -TM General Subject \$20 Yr 11 Nil Yr 12 Nil (To be invoiced prior to each activity) At least a C level of achievement in Year 10 English or by interview with the HOD.
-Film, Television & New Media is a course of study consisting of four units.
+Subject name Film, Television and New Media Subject code FTM Subject type General Subject Prerequisites At least a C level of achievement in Year 10 English or by interview with the HOD.
+Course overview Film, Television & New Media is a course of study consisting of four units.
 Subject matter, learning experiences and assessment increase in complexity from Units 1 and 2 to Units 3 and 4 as students develop greater independence as learners.
 Units 1 and 2 are studied in Y11; 3 and 4 are studied in Y12.
 Units 1 and 2 provide foundational learning, which allows students to experience all syllabus objectives and begin engaging with the course subject matter.
 Students should complete Units 1 and 2 before beginning Unit 3.
-Subject matter in Film, Television & New media is organised by key concepts and guiding inquiry questions.
+Course outline Subject matter in Film, Television & New media is organised by key concepts and guiding inquiry questions.
 The inquiry questions below frame each unit.
-Jnit 1: Foundation Technologies: How are tools and associated processes used to create meaning?
+Unit 1: Foundation Technologies: How are tools and associated processes used to create meaning?
 Institutions: How are institutional practices influenced by social, political and economic factors?
 Languages: How do signs and symbols, codes and conventions create meaning?
 Unit 2: Story forms Representations: How do representations function in story forms?
 Audiences: How does the relationship between story forms and meaning change in different contexts?
-Languages: How are media languages used to construct stories? n Units 1 and 2 assessment is formative; Units 3 and 4 are summative.
+Languages: How are media languages used to construct stories?
+Assessment In Units 1 and 2 assessment is formative; Units 3 and 4 are summative.
 Formative assessments provide feedback to both students and teachers about each student's progress in the course of study.
 Schools develop internal assessments based on the learning described in Units 1 and 2 of the subject syllabus.
 Summative assessments are endorsed by QCAA.
 Students carry out a case study investigation in response to a theme.
 They go on to design and produce a film for entry into competition.
-TO A YY A TELY DAO SADAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA